nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 ---

-### Generic methods
+### Generic static methods
-Generic methods allow type parameters to be passed to a method and used in its logic.
-They also allow a type parameter to be the return type.

-All methods can declare their own type parameters, regardless of the class they belong to.
-This means that a non-generic class can contain generic methods.

 **Static methods cannot use type parameters of their class!** Type parameters of the class these methods belong to can only be used in instance methods.
 If you want to use type parameters in a static method, declare this method's own type parameters.

-### Generic static methods
-The following static method is declared as generic.
 The declaration of the generic type `T` surrounded by angle brackets allows us to use this type in the method.
 We remind you that it can belong to a generic or a non-generic class because it does not matter for generic methods.

 ```
 public static <T> T doSomething(T t) {